Universal approximation of continuous functions with minimal quantum circuits: Results

-We give a sketch of the proof, to be detailed in \Cref{app.multivariate_fixed} and references therein.
-As discussed in the previous section, the key element for universality with a small number of parameters is by enhancing the set of attainable functions, that is transforming elements of the Fourier series from integer to real indices.
-Our quantum circuit does not allow for that freedom, since we can only apply the encoding gates an integer number of times.
-However, we can show that it is possible to approximate $\exp{(i \hat\sigma_z w x)}$ to arbitrary precision with a sequence of the form given QSP \cite{motlagh2024generalized}.
-This is achieved in \Cref{le.one_gate}, and it is possible because we will approximate only a univariate function.
+As discussed in the previous section, the key element for attaining universality with a small number of parameters is to create a family of functions whose elements overlap with all (infinite) elements in any basis of the space of functions.
+As an example, Fourier expansions are limited to representing a function in the basis $\exp{(i n x)}, n \in \mathbb Z$.
+However, $\exp{(i \alpha x)}, \alpha \in \mathbb R$ does overlap with all elements of the Fourier basis simultaneously, and this fact was used in \Cref{th.uat} to prove universality without relying on basis of the space of functions.
+Our quantum circuit mimics this idea.
+Fixed inputs limits our expressivity to functions $\exp{(i nx)}$ since we can only apply the encoding gates an integer number of times.
+Note however that we can approximate $\exp{(i \hat\sigma_z w x)}$, a univariate function, to arbitrary precision using QSP \cite{motlagh2024generalized}, see \Cref{le.one_gate}.
 Next, we need to show that the aforementioned approximations can be stacked to obtain another approximation for a multivariate gate of the form $\exp{(i \hat\sigma_z \bm w \cdot \bm x)}$.
 The last step is to apply a triangle inequality.
 If such circuit can approximate any continuous function, and this circuit can be approximated with fixed encoding gates, then the circuit in \Cref{def.dru_multi_fixed} can approximate any function to arbitrary precision.
 See \Cref{fig.reuploading_proof} for a graphical interpretation of this proof.

 \Cref{th.multivariate_fixed} shows that it is possible to approximate arbitrary continuous multivariate functions with single-qubit circuits and fixed encoding gates of the form $\exp{(i \hat\sigma_z \pi x_k)}$.
 The circuits to achieve this require to query the $m$ different encoding gates, (one per coordinate) on demand.
 This result implies a reduction in the requirements of number of qubits from linear in $m$ to just one.
 This result is analogous to Barrington's theorem for classical circuits \cite{barrington1989boundedwidth, cosentino2013dequantizing}.